 This is another adventure day crossing over Renjo La pass.
 Renjo La pass is one of the easy high passes among three passes in the Everest region.
-It will take around 3 hours to get to the top from Gokyo so you don’t need to start very early as as the other 2 passes.
-But, the trail after the pass is a long descent until Lungden where you will spend your night.
+It will take around 3 hours to get to the top from Gokyo, so you don't need to start as early as the other two passes.
+But, the trail after the pass is a long descent until Lungden, where you will spend your night.

 It might take 7-8 hours to get to Lungden from Gokyo.
-You will have an unreal view of mountains from the whole Everest region including Mt.
+You will have an unreal view of mountains from the Everest region, including Mt.
 Makalu, from the top of Renjo La Pass.
 You will reach Lungden for lunch and stay overnight.

 Day 13: Trek from Lungden to Thame (3,800m)

 This is your easy day trek during this High Passes Trek.
 Following a descending path and taking around 3-4 hours, you reach Thame.
 Thame is a beautiful hidden valley where you can visit an old and historic Buddhist monastery.
 This more than 500 years old monastery has a reincarnated monk.
 He is a young guy living with other monks.
 You can visit him and take the blessing.

 Also, you will arrive at Thame for lunch and spend time sightseeing and taking enough rest, which is tiring from three big passes.

 Day 14: Trek from Thame to Namche Bazaar (3,440m)

 This is also you're a short day trek.
-After your breakfast, you start descending towards the Bhotekoshi river and cross a short suspension bridge.
+After breakfast, you descend towards the Bhotekoshi River and cross a temporary suspension bridge.
 Right after crossing this bridge, you will have a short climb, then to Namche Bazaar will be an easy walk.